 Prices quoted to agencies must ALWAYS be inclusive of the IFF.

-No. If you sell open item markets on a GSA order, you do not need to report the sale on your 72a report nor pay the IFF.
+No. If you sell open item markets on a GSA order, you do not report the sale on your GSA sales report nor collect or pay an IFF on those iopen market items.

-No. You need not report travel and living on your 72a report nor pay the IFF.
+No. You do not report travel and living on your sales report.
+You would not collect nor pay an IFF.